kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

-I think of my sabbatical as a conscious decision to draw down my money reserves in order to replenish my time reserves and to make the most of my finite energy reserves (or perhaps to replenish them by focusing on nutrition and exercise more and giving my body more R&R).
+I think of my sabbatical as a conscious decision to draw down my money reserves in order to replenish my time reserves and to make the most of my finite energy reserves (or maybe even replenish my energy reserves by having more time to focus on nutrition, exercise, etc.).

 ### Money does not equal wealth